-The Javits Center operates one of the most robust sustainability programs of any building in New York State, and with the upcoming completion of a 1.2 million square-foot expansion project, the program will be expanded to include several innovative concepts designed to push the boundaries of sustainability and create a path for future initiatives.
+The Javits Center operates one of the most robust sustainability programs of any building in New York State, and with the completion of a 1.2 million square-foot expansion project, the program has been expanded to include several innovative concepts designed to push the boundaries of sustainability and create a path for future initiatives.
 Since 2014, the Javits Center has reduced the building's energy consumption by 26%, created a rooftop wildlife habitat and installed energy-efficient equipment throughout the structure on Manhattan's West Side.
-As a result, the convention center has earned LEED Silver certification from the U.S. Green Building Council.
+As a result, the convention center has earned LEED Gold certification from the U.S. Green Building Council.

-Led by the New York Convention Center Development Corporation, contractors Lendlease and Turner and architectural firm, tvsdesign, the historic expansion project is expected to be completed in 2021.
-As a part of the project, 75% or more of all construction waste has been diverted from landfills for reuse, and all construction materials were chosen with sustainable characteristics including high recycled content, locally sourced (within 500 miles) and sustainably harvested wood.
+Led by the New York Convention Center Development Corporation, contractors Lendlease and Turner and architectural firm, tvsdesign, the historic expansion project completed in May 2021.
+As a part of the project, 75% or more of all construction waste was diverted from landfills for reuse, and all construction materials were chosen with sustainable characteristics including high recycled content, locally sourced (within 500 miles) and sustainably harvested wood.